 The time of year you visit Disney World can significantly affect your cost to vacation at Disney World.
 For example:

 - Value Seasons (January, February, September): Hotel rates are lower, crowds are thinner, and discounts are more common.
 My family often takes advantage of these times.
-However, for families with school aged children, this may be difficult.
+But, for families with school aged children, this may be difficult.

 - Peak Seasons (Spring Break, Summer, Holidays): Expect higher prices for hotels and tickets.
 While the festive atmosphere is unbeatable during the holidays, it’s also the most expensive time to visit.